Kate’s Review: “The Ballad of Nod (#1): Waking Up From Nightmares”

 This post may contain affiliate links for books we recommend.
 Read the full disclosure here.

-Publication Info: Bloodhound Books, January 2025
+Publishing Info: Koehler Books, March 2025

 Where Did I Get This Book: I received an ARC from the publicist.